 If you plan on visiting the whole island, which you should, a car is an absolute must!
-It goes without saying I was absolutely thrilled to drive a Jeep in Hawaii.
+It goes without saying that I was absolutely thrilled to drive a Jeep in Hawaii.
 A Jeep over there is the equivalent of a Toyota Prius in LA.
 They’re everywhere!
 And they’re also super cheap to rent.
 Our rental car company was Dollar Rent A Car: Incredible cheap rates and the friendliest customer service!

 Waikiki

 We stayed at The Surjack Hotel & Swim Club, a fantastic boutique-style hotel with the most amazing service.
 There was a pool and an open-air lounge in the lobby.
 The hotel’s design was super trendy and beachy, perfect for photo ops.
 Every detail was on point, like the surfboards hanging from the ceiling.
 Our balcony was huge and our living room was super cozy and inviting.
 They had live music acts playing every night.
 If location is a concern for you, I highly suggest Surfjack Hotel.
-It’s in the middle of Waikiki but far enough from all the bustle of Waikiki beach, which is only 5 blocks away.
+It’s in the middle of Waikiki,e but far enough from all the bustle of Waikiki beach, which is only 5 blocks away.
 The staff couldn’t have been more attentive.
 They truly embraced the “Aloha” warmth and welcoming attitude that Hawaii is known for.

 Ho’omaluiha Botanical Garden